 He went back to work and started all over again and it paid off.

 By 2014, Femi Otedola was back again in the Forbes list of richest people in the world.
 This time, bigger than ever.
 With a Net worth of $1.8 billion.

-Femi Otedola has built many strategic relationship that has helped him over the years.
-One of them his with Aliko Dangote.
-They are known to be good friends and hang out on the regular.
+Femi Otedola has built many strategic relationships that have helped him over the years.
+One of them is with Aliko Dangote.
+They are known to be good friends and hang out regularly.
 But the relationship was never that smooth.
 Somewhere in 2006, there was a friction between the two.

 Otedola who was the second highest shareholder at Texaco was bidding to buy the business after it was put for sale.
-But a company linked to Aliko Dangote, had won the bid.
-All hell supposedly went lose as Otedola viewed it as a breach of agreement.
+But a company linked to Aliko Dangote had won the bid.
+All hell supposedly went loose as Otedola viewed it as a breach of agreement.

 But he insisted it was nothing serious.

 “It was a case of conspiracy theories.
 Aliko and I have a genuine relationship and it was only natural that we had a few differences along the line.
 Today, he is my mentor.
 I like his sincerity and integrity.
 Aliko’s word is his bond and I have a lot of respect for my friend.
 I believe he is a real blessing to Nigeria and Africa as a whole.
 He is a godsend to this continent.
 I believe Aliko is highly underrated too.
 He will become the richest man on the FORBES list someday,”

 The two men are now best of friends.
 Inseparable.
 With Otedola playing a big role at his Dangote daughter’s wedding.

 Just like most businessmen, Femi Otedola has had his own romance with politicians.
 He had a close relationship with former Nigerian president, Olusegun Obasanjo.
 In 2003, Otedola donated N100, million to Obasanjo’s re-election bid.
 He later donated N200 million towards the Obasanjo presidential library.